argyili/argyili.github.io/_pages/about.md

 - IEEE TCSE Diversity and Inclusion Travel Grant Award, ACSOS.
 2023
 - The Award of the Graduate School of Information Science and Technology, Osaka University.
 2023
-- The SICE Student Award of the Society of Instrument and Control Engineers.
+- The SICE Student Award of the Society of Instrument and Control Engineers, SICE.
 2023
-- The Rotary Yoneyama Memorial Foundation Scholarship.
+- The Rotary Yoneyama Memorial Foundation Scholarship, Rotary.
 2022-2023